I just got this tip from a friend on IRC. 😀 Enjoy watching.

 A cursory look at the architectures of many of the top level projects (WTP, STP, TPTP, BIRT etc.) shows the lack of intra-project cooperation is resulting in frameworks that simply don’t integrate with one another in they ways we all want them to.

 I also agree that one of the next goals should be concentrating on areas where the projects can create more interoperability.
 But again, I have to remind that work on this topic has already started in the past.
-Read the rest of this entry »
+Continue reading Isolated solutions

 After an uptime of 476 days on my old server I started migration to a new system.
 The new system is a little bit faster, offers more memory and hard disc mirroring.
 Unfortunately, it’s also slightly more expensive but it’s worthwhile.
 So please apologize any 404s, 403s or email bounces that might have happen.
 I hardly try to avoid any outage.